How to Set Up BungeeCord to Link Spigot Servers

-If the problem continues, then you’ll need to check the Spigot configs to ensure you’ve configured them for BungeeCord as detailed above.
+If the problem continues, then you need to check the Spigot configurations to ensure that you’ve configured them for BungeeCord as detailed above.

 If the problem still occurs, it’s likely to be with the firewall on your Spigot servers.
 You can try running

 iptables -Fto clear the rules.
 You can now test connecting without any firewall, to see if that was causing the issue.
-As soon as possible after this, you should reconfigure the firewall as above.
+As soon as possible after this, you should reconfigure the firewall.

 Unable to Ping